nantha3256/Count_text_infile/README.md

 Data Extraction with graph
 ==============

-This example shows how to extract text data from web scraping ,use it to analyze frequency of keywords and display it in bar chart and horizontal bar chart.
+This example shows how to extract text data from web scraping or csv files ,use it to :
+1) analyze frequency of keywords and display it in bar chart horizontal bar chart.
+2) analyze data and display in scatter plot chart.

 Reference:
 `